 Contracts from broadband service contracts bundled with software licenses are comprised of two performance obligations because the promise to provide broadband service and transfer software licenses are capable of being distinct and separately identifiable.
-Accordingly, the Group allocates the transaction price based on the relative stand-along selling prices of the broadband services and software license.
-The Group recognizes revenue from broadband services over time because the customer simultaneously receives and consumes the benefits provided by the Group.
+Accordingly, the Company allocates the transaction price based on the relative stand-along selling prices of the broadband services and software license.
+The Company recognizes revenue from broadband services over time because the customer simultaneously receives and consumes the benefits provided by the Company.
 Revenue from the transfer of software licenses are recognized at a point in time, generally upon the delivery of the software licenses when the control of the goods is transferred to the customers.

-The revenues are presented as "Service fees" and "Sales" respectively, in the consolidated statement of income for the year ended December 31, 2018, 2017 and 2016.
+The revenues, which correspond to the amount billed monthly and point in time, are presented as "Service fees" and "Sales" respectively, in the parent company statement of income for the year ended December 31, 2018 and 2017.

-The Group has concluded that it is acting as a principal in all its revenue arrangements since it is the primary obligor in all the revenue arrangements, has pricing latitude and is also exposed to credit risks.
+The Company has concluded that it is acting as a principal in all its revenue arrangements since it is the primary obligor in all the revenue arrangements, has pricing latitude and is also exposed to credit risks.